Creating a Cat-Friendly Home: Tips for Enriching Indoor Spaces by a Cat Behaviourist

 Safe hiding spaces: Provide cozy boxes, cat caves, or tents where your cat can retreat when they need downtime.

 Training and games: Yes, you can train a cat!
-Clicker training and pattern games give cats mental stimulation and build confidence.
+Clicker training and pattern games provide cats with mental stimulation and help build their confidence.

 Support for Multi-Cat Homes